astrolinn/dustComparison/2Dsims/README.md

 - TriPoD (based on the TriPoD fork of Athena++: https://github.com/ThomasPfeil/athena_master_TriPoD)
 - cuDisc
 - mcdust
-(- DustPy, used for comparison between 1D/2D codes)
+- DustPy (used for comparison between 1D/2D codes)